calliope-project/euro-calliope/README.md

 ## Run the tests

-    snakemake --use-conda test -f
+Tests of models with continental and national resolution run automatically when you run the entire workflow.
+To run the tests of models with regional resolution do the following:

-To run all tests, including the tests on the regional level:
+    snakemake --use-conda build/logs/regional/test-report.html

-    snakemake --use-conda test -f --config runregional=True
+Exchanging `regional` with `national` or `continental` allows you to run tests on the respective resolution explicitly.